toddrudberg/dropServer/README.md

 docker buildx inspect --bootstrap

 # to run the container we use this command:
-docker run -d -p 3000:3000 --name the-dropserver dropserver
+docker run -d -p 3000:3000 --name local_dropserver dropserver

 # to deploy and run on the droplet:
 docker pull turkeypoint/dropserver:latest
-docker run -d -p 3000:3000 turkeypoint/dropserver:latest
+docker run -d -p 3000:3000 --name remote_dropserver turkeypoint/dropserver:latest

 # to view running containers: